Ban on studded tyres to continue on Lönnrotinkatu

 Traffic transitions are always a challenge when talking about a ban issued on a single street.
 No significant transitions to the local street network are expected.

 Transitions will occur particularly in the Pohjoinen Rautatienkatu or Bulevardi sections.
 On either street, the increase in the amount of daily traffic will not significantly undermine the capacity of the street, but the smoothness of tram traffic on Bulevardi and the pleasantness of both streets must be monitored during the pilot.
+The previous ban did not have a negative impact on the flow of traffic on these streets, and no diversions to the local network were observed.

 On main streets, wear caused by studded tyres is easily the most significant reason for renewing the pavement.
 At worst, the pavements of main streets may have to be renewed every few years.
 Friction tyres wear the road surface less than studded tyres, and should the proportion of friction tyres increase, significant savings could be achieved in winter traffic with regard to pavement renewal costs.